Legal & General Home Finance Conveyancing Panel Information

 When a solicitor is acting for both Legal & General Home Finance and borrower there is potential for conflicts to arise.
 You owe duties to both clients.
 All information received by you from your client is confidential and cannot be disclosed without the client’s consent.
 In the situation you find yourself in if the purchaser will not consent to the information being passed on to the lender the solicitor must cease to act for the Legal & General Home Finance and it may well be prudent you to cease to act for the purchaser as well.
 You can not tell the Legal & General Home Finance the reason for termination of the retainer over and above the fact that a conflict has arisen.
 The fact that you can no longer act should alert even the most somnambulistic of lenders that something is wrong with the borrower and/or purchase.
 The fact that you have disinstructed yourself should not affect your Legal & General Home Finance conveyancing panel status.

-Our membership of the Legal & General Home Finance conveyancing panel was terminated but was reinstated on appeal, do I need to disclose these details on my application for CQS accreditation?
+my firm’s membership of the Legal & General Home Finance conveyancing panel was suspended but was reinstated on appeal, do I need to include these details on my CQS application?

-It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the CQS team viability as to what has gone on.
+It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not negatively affect your application but gives the CQS team viability as to what has occured.

-My firm is listed on the Legal & General Home Finance conveyancing panel and due to complete a remortgage shortly.
-My file does not contain a Legal Charge for the client to sign.
-Who do I contact at Legal & General Home Finance to request substitute deeds?
+My firm is listed on the Legal & General Home Finance conveyancing panel and due to complete a remortgage within the next few weeks.
+I can not locate a Legal Charge for the client to execute.
+Who do I contact at Legal & General Home Finance to get a duplicate Deed?

-You would be advised to get in touch with Legal & General Home Finance to obtain standard documents.
-The CML Handbook contains an express section for lenders to reveal who to contact to obtain standard documents.
+You should communicate with Legal & General Home Finance to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has a specific section for lenders to cite who to contact to obtain standard documents.
 Legal & General Home Finance in their Part 2’s state:

-It helps to disclose the firm’s Legal & General Home Finance solicitors panel reference.
+Don’t forget to disclose the firm’s Legal & General Home Finance conveyancing panel reference.

 Find a Lawyer on the Legal & General Home Finance Solicitor Panel